 To qualify for the State Pension, you need to make enough National Insurance payments throughout your working life (National Insurance is a charge you pay to the government alongside your taxes to cover things like healthcare).

-You’ll need to pay National Insurance for at least 10 years to get any State Pension at all.
-But to get the full State Pension (that £185.15 per week we were telling you about), you’ll need to pay National Insurance for at least 35 years.
+You’ll need to have paid National Insurance for at least 10 years to get any State Pension at all.
+But to get the full State Pension (that £203.85 per week we were telling you about), you’ll need to pay National Insurance for at least 35 years.

 Now, the chances are you’ll qualify automatically, as most people have to pay National Insurance.
 However, if you earn very little, you may not need to pay it – which might sound great until you realise that this could mean no State Pension for you.
 Eek!